ElrikGroupCo/docs-flightsayer/README.md

             + flight_number (number, required) - flight number for this flight
             + departure_airport (string, required) - departure airport for this flight
             + arrival_airport (string, required) - arrival airport for this flight
-            + scheduled_departure (string, required) - scheduled departure time for this flight, in iso-8601 format
+            + scheduled_departure (timestamp, required) - scheduled departure time for this flight
-            + scheduled_arrival (string, required) - scheduled arrival time for this flight, in iso-8601 format
+            + scheduled_arrival (timestamp, required) - scheduled arrival time for this flight
         + departure_airport_weather (string, optional) - forecast weather at the destination airport at the scheduled time of departure
         + arrival_airport_weather (string, optional) - forecast weather at the arrival airport at the scheduled time of arrival
         + delay_prediction (array[number], required) - flightsayer's prediction of delay for this flight, consisting of the following four probabilities: